Missouri’s Licensing Boards: Killing Jobs Every Day

-Not only is Missouri’s state government taking part in this paternalistic, protectionist pastime, it has gone on the warpath against citizens whose only offense is attempting to earn an honest living in a harmless profession.
+Not only is Missouri’s state government taking part in this paternalistic, protectionist pastime, in the midst of a devastating economy the Missouri Division of Professional Registration has gone on the warpath against ordinary citizens whose only offense is attempting to earn an honest living in a harmless profession.

-Politicians are currently paying a lot of lip service to the ideas of saving taxpayer money and creating jobs.
+In each of the above examples, the governmental actions against these workers had nothing to do with their competency or the quality of the services they provided.
+In fact, most of the targeted workers had a broad and satisfied group of clients who were eager to continue receiving those services.
+The decisive factor in erecting licensure barriers was the licensing authority’s passion for blocking out competition that might force their constituents to work harder.
+Politicians are currently paying a lot of lip service to the idea of saving money as a means to preserve or create jobs.
 A great place to start would be calling off this bizarre witch hunt against hardworking citizens whose only crime is to have made customers happy without first paying off the powers that be.